Events & Continuing Education

 EVENTS

-MITPP is approved by the New York State Education Department as a provider of continuing education for LMSWs, LCSWs, LMHCs, LPs and Licensed Psychologists.
+MITPP is approved by the New York State Education Department as a provider of continuing education for LMSWs, LCSWs, LMHCs, LPs, LMFTs and Licensed Psychologists.
 Contact hours/CE credits are granted to participants who attend the full program and complete an evaluation.
 Partial credits cannot be offered.
 It is the responsibility of the participants seeking contact hours/CE credits to comply with these requirements.

 separator (4).jpg